 Copyright and License

-Upon receipt of accepted manuscripts, the authors will be asked to complete an online copyright license to publish and to pay the fee.
-European Journal of Medical Case Reports is copyright under the Berne Convention and the International Copyright Convention.
+European Journal of Medical Case Reports (EJMCR) is copyright under the Berne Convention and the International Copyright Convention.
+By submitting to EJMCR you agree to transfer copyright to EJMCR.
 European Journal of Medical Case Reports follows a free access model and articles published are distributed under the terms of the Creative Commons Attribution-NonCommercial License (CC BY-NC).
 Readers may copy, distribute, and display the work for non-commercial purposes with the proper citation of the original work.
-Please note that by submitting an article for publication you confirm that you are the corresponding/submitting author and that Discover Publishing Ltd may retain your email address for the purpose of communicating with you about the article.
-You agree to notify Discover Publishing Ltd immediately if your details change.
-If your article is accepted for publication Discover Publishing Ltd will contact you using the email address you have used in the registration process.
-Please note that Discover Publishing Ltd does not retain copies of rejected articles.
+Please note that by submitting an article for publication you confirm that you are the corresponding/submitting author and that Discover STM Publishing Ltd may retain your email address for the purpose of communicating with you about the article.
+You agree to notify Discover STM Publishing Ltd immediately if your details change.
+If your article is accepted for publication Discover STM Publishing Ltd will contact you using the email address you have used in the registration process.
+Please note that Discover STM Publishing Ltd does not retain copies of rejected articles.